 Broken, fallen or uprooted trees can cause significant damage.
 Whether it’s on your garage, home, fence, car or porch; fallen trees can cause a structure to collapse or be destroyed completely.
 What’s worse is that a fallen tree can occur outside of a natural disaster.
 Some trees fall or break because of damaged, shallow or unestablished root systems.

-If your property has been damaged by a falling tree, we recommend you contact an experienced insurance claims attorney immediately.
+If your property has been damaged by a falling tree and your insurance refuses to cover the damage, we recommend you contact an experienced insurance claims attorney immediately.

-We advise you get in contact with LeMaster & Ahmed PLLC.
+Our advice is to contact the experienced property damage attorneys at LeMaster & Ahmed PLLC.
 Our insurance lawyers have been practicing and representing for damage claims policyholders for years in Texas.
 We understand that struggling legal issues and your daily life can be overwhelming.
 We want to help by providing you with effective representation you can trust.
-Call us now at (832) 356-7983 to set up a free consultation.
+Call us now at (888) 306-2119 to set up a free consultation.
+Our offices are based in both Plano and The Woodlands.

 Overview of Fallen Trees in Texas